 Past research projects have included investigations into howling, scent rolling, reproductive behavior, aggression, rank order, human interaction time lengths, pointing, opening apparatuses and feeding patterns.

-We currently have eight wolves and five foxes that are socialized.
-We also have 17 bison and two coyotes, which are not socialized, but have participated in research.
+We currently have wolves and foxes that are socialized.
+We also have bison, which are not socialized, but have participated in research.
 Not all of our animals are able to participate in all types of research.
 While we have been very successful in getting our animals to participate, we cannot guarantee participation.

 Interactive Research.
 Interactive research involves any physical activity with the wolves, either by researchers or by Wolf Park staff.
 In order for any visitor to enter the wolf enclosures, they must go through our safety training presentation and be cleared for enclosure entry.
 All visitors that enter the animal enclosures must be accompanied by two trained staff members (one trained staff member for the foxes).
 Researchers are not required to enter our enclosures.
 In many situations, it is ideal for our staff to conduct the experiments or set up apparatuses due to their relationships with our animals.

 Observational Research.
 Researchers observing our wolves must be accompanied by a docent at all times.
 Two types of docents are available: Docents and Wolf Expert Docents.

 Docents are usually Wolf Park Interns or Volunteers.
 Docents have a basic understanding of our animals and their behaviors, but are not always able to answer in-depth questions.
 The role a Docent is to accompany you, not to field questions.

 Wolf Expert Docents are our animal curator staff members, who have years of experience working with wolves and are amongst the top wolf experts in their field.
 Narration can be provided by Wolf Expert Docents, and they are able to field any questions you may have.
 Wolf Expert Docents are also ideal for researchers that can conduct their experiments through the fence, such as experiments on howl time duration.